 A new favourite composer: Max Richter (so many but I will just pick three, first one) ‘To The Stars’ https://youtu.be/PjzZ_0KSYVghttps://youtu.be/PjzZ_0KSYVg

 Third, this one because today has been a hugely significant day in the story of this life that am living.
-A day long in waiting.
-A coming together of an accumulation of stories, years worth, on so many levels finally finding space and profundity of voice to speak the unspoken.
+A coming together of an accumulation of experience, years worth, on so many levels finally finding space and profundity of voice to speak the unspoken.
 This particular song touched into heart with such meaning.
 A deep and moving piece by Max Richter called ‘All Human Beings’.
 It brought a flow of tears.
 So utterly poignant right now not just for my story but for a multitude of reasons not least the human rights issues surfacing across the world right now and this pandemic, how it is touching each and every one of us exposing our vulnerabilities and our shared humanity https://youtu.be/QmrIDK03Hlghttps://youtu.be/QmrIDK03Hlg and here is the full tune without the voices (such heart beauty!) https://youtu.be/BltZDLACFIEhttps://youtu.be/BltZDLACFIE

 In this opening up and allowing heart the freedom to breathe with it’s own its story, unsuppressed, I found this beautiful poem that sums up life’s learning.
 I have not practiced this enough in moments due to a holding on to a sense of ‘myself’ and ‘I’ in processes of change.
-This is regretful though it is just growing and learning and as we do it is about having the wisdom that if you truly love someone you leave the room for them to be free.
+This is regretful, though it is just growing and learning and as we do it is about having the wisdom that if you truly love someone you leave the room for them to be free.
 Free, always to be just as they are, non constricted.
 This applies to us too.
-We may not like how it feels, this letting go, this openness but remember with grace that the discomfort will pass and respect for just being in this world is the utmost form of love.
+We may not like how it feels but remember with grace that the discomfort will pass and respect for just being in this world is the utmost form of love.
 Our job is to take good, gentle, loving care of our soul in the ways it needs and all will be well.

 Comes the Dawn